 Additionally part 4 of this document sets out the role of the court and this may assist in promoting consistent application and administrative procedures in the operation of the scheme by courts in England and Scotland.

-This document is produced by the Driving Standards Agency (DSA).
+This document is produced by the Driver and Vehicle Standards Agency (DVSA).
 It replaces the Department for Transport (DfT) guidance of September 2010.

 Other documents to read